Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 2. May Improve Skin Health and Appearance

-Rooibos tea contains alpha hydroxy acid and zinc which are very good for skin health.
+Rooibos tea contains alpha hydroxy acid and zinc which are good for skin health.

-A study conducted in Nelson Mandela Metropolitan University in South Africa found out that rooibos tea helps with restoring the function of aged cells and thus, reduces wrinkles and makes skin look younger.
+A study conducted at Nelson Mandela Metropolitan University in South Africa found that rooibos tea helps with restoring the function of aged cells and thus.
+This tea can actually reduce wrinkles and make your skin look younger!

-3. Can Lower Cholesterol and Improve Blood Pressure
+3. Helps Lower Cholesterol and Improve Blood Pressure

 Quercetin, the earlier mentioned flavonoid, has anti-inflammatory properties that promote an increase in good cholesterol (HDL) and prevent bad cholesterol (LDL) from attaching to arteries and blood vessels.